reproducible-reporting/templates/DOCUMENTATION.md

 Must:

-- List external software dependencies in `requirements.txt` or `environment.yaml`,
+- List software dependencies in `requirements.txt` or `environment.yaml`,
   such that they can be installed with `pip` or `conda` by all co-authors.
   Specify the version (if relevant).